galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 > ### {% icon comment %} CollectInsertSizeMetrics Results
 > This is what you get from CollectInsertSizeMetrics:
 > ![Fragment size distribution](../../images/atac-seq/Screenshot_sizeDistribution.png "Fragment size distribution") {: .comment}

 > ### {% icon question %} Questions
 >
-> 1. Excluding the first peak around 50bp, what is the predominant insert size?
-Could you guess the size of the DNA protected by a nucleosome?
+> 1. Could you guess what the peaks at approximately 50bp, 200bp, 400bp and 600bp correspond to?
 >
 > > ### {% icon solution %} Solution
 > >
-> > 1.
-A bit less than 200bp.
-> > The first peak (50bp) corresponds to the distance where both Tn5 cuts were in the same accessible chromatin region (depleted of nucleosome).
-The second peak (a bit less than 200bp) corresponds to events eactly around a single nucleosome.
-The third one (around 400bp) is for two adjacent nucleosomes etc...
+> > The first peak (50bp) corresponds to where the Tn5 transposase inserted into nucleosome-free regions.
+The second peak (a bit less than 200bp) corresponds to where Tn5 inserted around a single nucleosome.
+The third one (around 400bp) is where Tn5 inserted around two adjacent nucleosomes and the fourth one (around 600bp) is where Tn5 inserted around three adjacent nucleosomes.
 > >
 > {: .solution}
 >